Generic Name: anagrelide (an-AG-re-lide)

 - Sucralfate because it may decrease anagrelide's effectiveness

-- Amrinone, aspirin, cilostazol, enoximone, milrinone, or olprinone because their actions and the risk of their side effects may be increased by anagrelide
+- Amrinone, aspirin, cilostazol, enoximone, milrinone, olprinone, or theophylline because their actions and the risk of their side effects may be increased by anagrelide

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if anagrelide may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.